 "painted the West as Americans hoped it would be, which made his paintings vastly popular and reinforced the perception of the West as either Europe or sublime Eden."1

 Other critics say his paintings resemble not Europe, but Arcadia.
-Either way, Bierstadt paints a seductive west, free of unwelcoming animals and indians, free of hostile mountain passes, and labeled blatant propaganda by some critics.
-His paintings encouraged people to go West, according to the more extreme view, which inevitably contributed to the destruction of the wilderness.
+Either way, Bierstadt paints a west to seduce potential travelers, free of unwelcoming animals (and indians), free of hostile mountain passes.
+His paintings were labeled blatant propaganda by some critics, encouraging people to go West.
+According to more extreme views, his art contributed to the destruction of the wilderness.

 "The diminution of nature is a price to be paid by a society obsessively dedicated to unending economic growth.
 To lay the blame on the past obscures the lesson for our own time."

 Terborgh rightly points out the weakness in pinning resource depletion on past actions.
-Past actions can't absolve us of the pressing need to act today.
-The pairing of the painting with the essay - perhaps inadvertently - also points out that sometimes we give in to temptations to paint the past more idyllically then it really was.
+Past failures don't absolve us of the pressing need to act today.
+The pairing of the painting with the essay - perhaps inadvertently - also points out that sometimes we give in to temptations to paint the past more idyllically than it was.
 Other artists depict the west much more harshly then Bierstadt's commercial aims ever allowed him to.
-Terborgh writes that Nicholls-
+Terborgh writes of Paradise Found.. that Nicholls-

 "turned to writing to lay out a sweeping panorama of what North America has lost in the centuries since the first explorers wrote back to their European sponsors of an exuberant nature so bountiful we can no longer imagine it."